-Diggerland has been around for 20 years and has locations around the country including Devon, Kent, Durham and Yorkshire, in which an array of diggers and adventure at the heart of it.
+Diggerland has been around for 20 years and has locations around the country including Devon, Kent, Durham and Yorkshire, in which an array of diggers and adventure are at the heart of it.
 With indoor and outdoor play areas, Rides, Challengers and lots of different fun.
-The Location we would be visited in the Yorkshire one, just outside Leeds in Castleford.
+The Location we would be visiting is the Yorkshire one, just outside Leeds in Castleford.

-With Roo away this visit included me, Boo, Tigger and Roo, and would test the different ages of the two, let alone some activities for Boo and me lol.
-We choose Yorkshire as its fairly straight forward to drive to, being in East Anglia none of the resorts is close and a little odd there isn’t one based on the digger and agriculture of the area lol.
-The Yorkshire Diggerland is very easy to drive to as its just off the A1 M, and the M62 at Castleford.
+With Roo away this visit included me, Boo, Tigger and Piglet, and would test the different ages of the two, let alone some activities for Boo and me lol.
+We choose Yorkshire as it’s fairly straightforward to drive to, being in East Anglia none of the resorts is close and a little odd there isn’t one based on the digger and agriculture of the area lol.
+The Yorkshire Diggerland is very easy to drive to as it’s just off the A1 M, and the M62 at Castleford.

 Diggerland physically isn’t huge but still adequate, this means its relatively easy to get around the place as its all paved and essentially in a big Oval with the activities and rides in the centre and the edges curving all the way around. in the entrance area, there is a shop located for the exit, above is the cafe and indoor go-kart (you have to pay for )to the side is an indoor play area, its a good size and can be accessed from the Cafe upstairs as the whole entrance and exit building is all linked.

 The cafe is fine, its prices of around £7 for adults meal and kids slightly cheaper are similar prices to a theme part etc… though the selection is limited and more like a cafeteria-style that a quality cafe, however, the portions sizes look good.
 There was lots of Fried and sugary stuff to bear in mind if you have some particular dietary issue or desire.
 Unfortunately, this is your only option unless you bring your own food, there are several tables upstairs that you can eat at.